turingschool-examples/frontend-mod-1-prework/day_2/day2-exercises.md

 ### 8. In the world of typeface, what are the three main categories of fonts?
 What are the differences between them?

 Serif - Serif fonts have extra detail on the ends of the letters.
-Lie feet!
+Like feet!

 Sans-Serif - San-Serif fonts have straight ends to their letters.

 Monospace - Monospace fonts have the same width.

 ### 9. When specifying font-size, what are the main three units used?

 Pixels

 Percentages

 EMS